tatjana-predojev/recommend-items/README.md

 **WIP**: Currently there is a spark runtime exception when this is executed.

+### How to execute recommendation request
+`sbt "run sku-123"` and choose `HelloSparkPlayground` main class.
+The computation takes a few seconds depending on your machine.

 ### Improvements and future work
 Given that input data is static (assuming item attributes are updated or new items added daily in best case), the efficient solution would pre-calculate the recommendations for all items and store them to the external datastore.